 Elon Musk has shared additional estimates on the future of Tesla’s supercomputing cluster, Dojo, and highlighted roughly how much the company expects to spend on Nvidia products in 2024.

-Discussion about Nvidia’s supercomputers arose on Tuesday after Tesla needed to have some of the company’s chips to X and xAI locations, due to a lack of storage, according to Musk.
-Following the reports, Musk later went on to post on X about Tesla’s purchases from Nvidia this year, which he estimates to be between $3 billion and $4 billion, as well as other insights about the company’s AI supercomputing needs.
+Discussion about Nvidia’s supercomputers arose on Tuesday after Tesla needed to have some of the company’s chips re-routed to X and xAI locations, due to a lack of storage, according to Musk.
+Following the reports, Musk later went on to post on X about Tesla’s purchases from Nvidia this year, which he estimates will be between $3 billion and $4 billion, along with sharing a few other insights about the company’s AI supercomputing needs.

 Musk also noted earlier in the day that Tesla’s Giga Texas south extension is nearing completion, at which point it will house 50,000 Nvidia H100 chips used for FSD training.